meenwolf/BachelorAssignment/README.md

 # BachelorAssignment
-In this read me I will explain the different files in this repo.
+In this read me I will explain the most important different files in this repo.

 ## PDFtoPNGConverter.py
 I have received the floorplans of the relevant buildings of the UT as PDFs.
 I will draw